sockbot/jungle-rails/README.md

 ## How it works

 A user can browse products, add to cart, and checkout.
 The inventory and user data is persistent stored on a server in a PostgreSQL database.
+User passwords are encrypted.

 An administrator has further access to pages to add and remove products from the store.
+The administrator pages are hidden behind a class requiring authorization from hard-coded admin credentials.